-In the early 20th century, the Marne riverbanks were one of the Parisians' favorite spots for Sunday's walks and summer breaks.
-Follow your guide and discover this summer resort architecture, ranging from houses and villas surrounded by gardens, to the yacht harbour and the real Pont des Arts bridge.
+In the early 20th century, the banks of the River Marne became a favourite spot with Parisians for Sunday outings and summer breaks.
+Follow your guide and explore the architecture of this former summer resort, ranging from houses and villas surrounded by gardens, to the marina and the ‘original’ Pont des Arts footbridge.

-Until the mid-nineteenth century, Nogent-sur-Marne was a farming village bordered by the famous river Marne.
-The banks of this river were not yet developed.
-The arrival of the railway, which connects Nogent with Paris center was to change everything.
+Until the mid-19th century, Nogent-sur-Marne was a farming village bordered by the famous River Marne.
+The waterside was not developed at that time, but the arrival of the railway, connecting Nogent with the centre of Paris, was to change everything.

-From that period, it became very easy to spend a day or week-end in Nogent or to reside there while working in the center of Paris.
-To the country houses already present, were added many holiday villas and splendid mansions built on the banks of the Marne.
+From then on, it became very easy for Parisians to spend a day or a week-end in Nogent or even to live there and work in the capital.
+Alongside the existing country houses, many splendid mansions and holiday villas were built on the banks of the Marne.

-Nogent then became a residential area appreciated by many Parisians for fine weather.
-People came to walk and enjoy the many “guinguettes” (restaurants with dance and music), beaches, water sports and festivities.
+Nogent became a residential area, but was also appreciated by many Parisians who came on warm summer days to stroll along the riverbanks and enjoy thenumerous guinguettes (restaurants with music and dancing), beaches, water sports and festivities.

 Soak up the history and atmosphere of this period on this fascinating guided tour.
 Admire the architecture of the villas on the Île de Beauté and be enchanted by the mysterious Île des Loups.
 Learn the history of the Passerelle des Arts footbridge, made from part of the original metal Pont des Arts in Paris, now a feature of the marina here, and discover the magnificent Pavillon Baltard, the only remaining pavilion of the famous Grandes Halles de Paris (which were replaced by Rungis market hall).